 There is a difference between course transferability and course equivalency.
 First, determine if the credit is truly not counting; it could be because the class is not considered college-level (remedial) or the school is not regionally-accredited.
 If the coursework has been accepted for credit but has not been given equivalency, then the course transferred as "ELECTIVE Credit".

 Students may petition a specific department for an adjustment or substitution regarding certain transfer classes that transferred as "ELECTIVE Credit".
 A course syllabus or description must be provided by the student before any adjustment can be made.
 To obtain your syllabus/description, contact your school.
-Contact the Satellite Academic Discovery center assigned to your major to begin the substitution process.
+Contact the advisor assigned to your major to begin the substitution process.

 AP scores must be sent directly to BYU—Idaho by Advanced Placement.
 Faxed AP transcripts will not be accepted, and the scores cannot be taken from another college's transcript.